diegolopes272/dlopes_weather_bot/README.md

 # dlopes_weather_bot

 Created based on smartnode/telebot and open-meteo-api.
-Code test for Nxlog opportunity.
+Studies with Telegram bot and Rust language.

 ## Building